Skip to main content

 How It Works

-In Context Mode, your knowledge base content is loaded directly into the agent’s system prompt at the beginning of each conversation:
+In Context Mode, the platform loads your knowledge base content directly into the agent’s system prompt at the beginning of each conversation:

 System Prompt: